tashmet/tashmet/README.md

-# Ziggurat
+# Ziqquratu

-This is the Ziggurat repo, containing code, tests and documentation for the Ziggurat publishing framework.
-To get started head over to the [user documentation](https://ziggurat.gitbook.io/).
+This is the Ziqqurat mono-repo, containing code, tests and documentation for the Ziqquratu publishing framework.
+To get started head over to the [user documentation](https://ziqquratu.gitbook.io/).

 ## Introduction

-Ziggurat is a lightweight open-source database written in typescript with the purpose of publishing content in a web application such as a blog or a larger web site.
+Ziqquratu is a lightweight open-source database written in typescript with the purpose of publishing content in a web application such as a blog or a larger web site.
 The framework is isomorphic, meaning it can run both on the server and the client.

 ## Philosophy